ok-nick/opensource.contentauth.org/docs/community.md

 For more information on reporting security issues, see [SECURITY.md](https://github.com/contentauth/c2pa-rs/blob/main/SECURITY.md).
 :::

 We also welcome thoughtful pull requests (PRs) from the community, following the contribution guidelines provided out in each repository.
-The guidelines are generally the same for each of the three project repositories; for example. see the [c2pa-rs contribution guidelines](https://github.com/contentauth/c2pa-rs/blob/main/CONTRIBUTING.md).
+The guidelines are generally the same for all the SDK repositories; for example. see the [c2pa-rs contribution guidelines](https://github.com/contentauth/c2pa-rs/blob/main/CONTRIBUTING.md).

-Participants are required to follow the [Adobe Code of Conduct](https://github.com/contentauth/c2pa-js/blob/main/CODE_OF_CONDUCT.md) to maintain an open and welcoming environment for all.
+Participants are required to follow the [Adobe Code of Conduct](https://github.com/contentauth/c2pa-rs/blob/main/CODE_OF_CONDUCT.md) to maintain an open and welcoming environment for all.

 ### Related projects